daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### The user could be able to share notes with others.

-#### TODO: The user should be able to add, review and edit highlights.
+####  The user should be able to add, review and edit highlights.

 Priority: Could-have

-### TODO: Entering Answers
+###  Entering Answers

 Entering answers directly within digital publications is a feature that enables active engagement and participation, especially for learners with print disabilities.
 These users often face significant challenges because if they cannot read or write directly in physical books, and working with separate files for answers can be time-consuming and mentally exhausting.
 They benefit greatly from being able to enter their responses exactly where the question or prompt appears in the digital content, making the process more intuitive and less fragmented.
 Supporting a variety of input types—from simple text fields to selection controls—ensures that all users can provide responses effectively and independently.
 Accessibility considerations, such as screen reader compatibility and the ability to save and edit answers, are essential to create an inclusive and seamless user experience.
 Moreover, synchronization and export capabilities enhance flexibility, allowing users to access and manage their answers across devices and contexts.

 Digital book reading apps have not typically included this functionality.
 This section is at an early stage of discussion.
 Input from educators and app developers will be important to craft the requirements in a way that seek to address the opportunity for new learning experiences whilst describing requirements that are achievable.

-#### The user must be able to enter answers into input fields provided in a publication.
+#### The user must be able to enter answers into input fields provided in a publication, in different types of input fields, and edit and review them.

 Input formats:
 - text: essential
 - audio: there does not seem to be a usecase other than speech-to-text
 - math: linar math formats like LaTeX or Unicode math are ML in text fields

-Priority: Must-have

-#### The user must be able to enter different types of answers.

-Supported field types:
+Required field types:
 Single-line text field, Multi-line text field, Radio buttons, Checkboxes, Dropdown menus

 Priority: Must-have

-#### The user must be able to review and edit answers in the input fields.

-Priority: Must-have

-#### The user must be able to save answers.
+#### The user must be able to save their answers.

 Preferably: automatically.
 Ambitious aim: save online, so answers can be synchronized across multiple devices.
 In that case, saving should happen including during offline use.
 Answers must sync once the device is online.
 More modest aim: save locally.

+Priority: Must-have

+#### The user must be able to see previously saved answers when reopening a book.

 Priority: Must-have